 Elementwise division of

-, i.e.
+b, i.e.

-a[i] / b[i]
+a[i] / b[i].

 FGraphNode *fmul_g(FGraphNode *a, FGraphNode *b)